sempedia/sempedia/README.md

 Always Make Things Work!

 ⚙️ Things I like to do:
-🖥 Web Applications
+- 🖥 Web Applications
-🌱 Long walkings in nature
+- 🌱 Long walks in nature
-👯 Communicate on all channels
+- 👯 Communication on all channels
-💡 Brainstorming
+- 💡 Brainstorming